ArchishaChatterjee/CDS_Bitwise_Operators_Exp4/README.md

-# EXPERIMENT 4: C++ Bitwise Operators
+# EXPERIMENT 4: Bitwise Operators in C++

 ## Aim
 - To study and implement bitwise operators in C++.
-- To understand how bit-level operations can be used in programming.
+- To perform basic bitwise operations and understand how to set/reset bits using XOR.

 ## Apparatus
 - Programiz Online Compiler or Visual Studio (VS)